Jump to:

 Social role and social support system

 The National Lymphedema Network (www.lymphnet.org) is a non-profit organization providing education for patients and health professionals regarding risk reduction and management of lymphedema.
-The website includes a search function for identifying trained lymphedema therapists.
-The American Cancer Society (www.cancer.org) has information as well.
+The website includes a search function for identifying certified lymphedema therapists.
+The lymphedema schools of North America (Academy of Lymphatic Studies (ACOLS), KLOSE training, Norton School of Lymphatic Therapy) and the Lymphology Association of North America also provide a list of certified lymphedema therapists in the United States.
+The American Cancer Society (www.cancer.org) provides educational material as well.

 Rehabilitation Management and Treatments